himasri-24/himasri-24/README.md

 ### 👩‍💻 About Me

-- 🎓 Pursuing [Your Degree or Course]
+- 🎓 pursuing my final year B.Tech in Computer Science with a specialization in Data Science at Vignan's Nirula Institute of Technology and Science for Women, located in Palakaluru, Guntur.
-- 🌐 Passionate about Web Development, Machine Learning, and Cloud Computing
+- 🌐 Passionate about Web Development, Machine Learning, and Data visuvalization,
 - 🔭 Currently working on personal projects to enhance my development skills
 - 🌟 Interested in contributing to Open Source
-- 📫 Reach me at: [your-email@example.com]
+- 📫 Reach me at: [pakalapatihimasri@gmail.com]

 ---